 While there is no similar standardized measure for UVA protection, many modern sunscreens contain ingredients that protect against UVA radiation as well.
-These sunscreens are usually labeled as "broad-spectrum,” or "UVA/UVB protection," meaning that they protect against both UVA and UVB.4 However, because there is no consensus on how much protection these terms indicate, such phrases may not be entirely meaningful.7
+These sunscreens are usually labeled as "broad-spectrum" or "UVA/UVB protection," meaning that they protect against both UVA and UVB.4 However, because there is no consensus on how much protection these terms indicate, such phrases may not be entirely meaningful.7

-A Note about UVA and UVB Rays and Acne
+UVA and UVB Rays and Acne

 A 2004 article in the American Journal of Clinical Dermatology reviewed the results of several different studies that investigated whether UV radiation could improve acne.
 Here is what they found:

-- Some studies performed in the lab indicate that UVB rays can kill P. acnes, a strain of bacteria associated with acne.
+- Some studies performed in the lab indicate that UVB rays can kill C. acnes, a strain of bacteria associated with acne.
 However, these results do not hold up in living people.
-The authors of this article stated, "Although UVB has the potential to kill P. acnes [in the lab], this seems clinically insignificant since its capacity to penetrate the skin is low and only high doses resulting in sunburn have been shown to induce improvement in acne."8 What this article does not research is how this kind of overexposure may bite back with a flare of acne in the weeks following a burn as the skin attempts to repair the damage.
+The authors of this article stated, "Although UVB has the potential to kill C. acnes [in the lab], this seems clinically insignificant since its capacity to penetrate the skin is low and only high doses resulting in sunburn have been shown to induce improvement in acne."8 What this article does not research is how this kind of overexposure may bite back with a flare of acne in the weeks following a burn as the skin attempts to repair the damage.

 - An investigation into whether UVA and UVB radiation could improve acne found little improvement with UV radiation.
 The authors stated, "In no instance was the number of comedones [clogged pores] appreciably reduced, and only modest improvement in inflammatory acne was observed with UVB and slightly more with the combination of UVA and UVB; UVA alone was the least beneficial.
 Further studies reached the same conclusion that UVA and UVB treatment has a slight beneficial effect in acne but is not sufficient for therapeutic use considering the potential for [causing cancer] and the inconvenience to patients of repeated visits."8